UPDATE: Legal Research in Norway

 - Norsk-polsk polsk-norsk juridisk ordbok, Norwegian-Polish, Polish-Norwegian legal dictionary by Filipek, Iwanow and Iwanow, 2010.

-The main supplier of statistics in Norway is the public institution Statistics Norway, which publishes weekly, monthly, and annual statistics pertaining to most areas of society, including law and legal institutions, education, trade and business.
-The statistics are written in both Norwegian and English.
+The leading supplier of statistics in Norway is the public institution Statistics Norway, which publishes weekly, monthly, and annual statistics on most areas of society, including law and legal institutions, education, trade and business.
+The statistics are available in both Norwegian and English.
 The institution also published the annual series Statistical Yearbook of Norway: until 2013, containing updated information about the Norwegian society.
-Both the contents and a detailed index are written in English and Norwegian.
+Both the contents and a detailed index are available in English and Norwegian.
 All public institutions are obliged to supply Statistics Norway with statistics.

 - Al-Araki, Kirsten, Nordisk sjørettsbibliografi 1880-1998, 2000.